 Description

-Whiteadder – a lesser known river on the Tweed system
+River Whiteadder – a lesser known river on the Tweed system

-The river Whiteadder offers wild brown trout fishing throughout the system and excellent runs of salmon and sea trout.
+The river offers wild brown trout fishing throughout the system and excellent runs of salmon and sea trout.

 The river is an ideal size for a single hand rod or a light switch rod for salmon.
 For trout fishing a 4 or 5 weight 8-9ft rod is ideal.